 The Trust, the Distributor and the Transfer Agent will not be liable for any loss or tax liability you may incur in the event that the Trust accepts unauthorized telephone redemption requests that the Trust reasonably believes to be genuine.
-The Trust may accept telephone redemption instructions from any person identifying himself or herself as the owner of an account or the owner's registered representative where the owner has not declined in writing to use this service.
-Thus, you risk possible losses if a telephone redemption is not authorized by you.
+The Trust may accept telephone redemption instructions from any person identifying himself or herself as your Intermediary.
+Your Intermediary may submit redemption requests by telephone on your behalf.
+Thus, you risk possible losses if a telephone redemption is not authorized by your Intermediary.

-In an effort to prevent unauthorized or fraudulent redemption and exchange requests by telephone, Goldman Sachs and SS&C Global Investor & Distribution Solutions, Inc. ("SS&C") each employ reasonable procedures specified by the Trust to confirm that such instructions are genuine.
+In an effort to prevent unauthorized or fraudulent redemption requests by telephone, Goldman Sachs and SS&C Global Investor & Distribution Solutions, Inc. each employ reasonable procedures specified by the Trust to confirm that such instructions are genuine.
 The following general policies are currently in effect: